What Is a Fume Hood?

 • Ductless filtered hoods utilize carbon and HEPA filters to clean contaminated air before releasing it back into the lab environment

-• Educational hoods feature fully glass enclosures, designed to increase visibility from all sides, allowing students to closely observe demonstrations from multiple angles
+• Educational hoods feature fully glass enclosures designed to increase visibility from all sides, allowing students to observe demonstrations from multiple angles closely

-• Floor mounted hoods are larger than typical hoods and can accommodate large-scale equipment
+• Floor-mounted hoods are larger than typical hoods and can accommodate large-scale equipment

 • General chemistry hoods make it easy for lab personnel to avoid inhaling toxic fumes and noxious vapors produced throughout the process of testing certain chemicals

-• Small footprint enclosures are ideal for labs with limited space, offering the same protection as full-sized ducted hoods in a smaller package
+• Small-footprint enclosures are ideal for labs with limited space, offering the same protection as full-sized ducted hoods in a smaller package

 • Snorkel arms can be mounted on workstations for easy access to ventilation to remove sparks, dust, smoke, and fumes.
 Not contained by an enclosure, snorkel arms are best for low-risk applications